Systematic Training for Effective Parenting (STEP)

 Location/Institution: Texas

-This study examined the efficacy of the Systematic Training for Effective Parenting (STEP) program on parent’s child-rearing attitudes for learning disabled children.
+The purpose of the study was to examine the efficacy of the Systematic Training for Effective Parenting (STEP) program on parent’s child-rearing attitudes for learning disabled children.
 Participants were randomly assigned to STEP treatment or to the control group.
-Both groups were tested two weeks prior to the treatment and two weeks after the treatment.
-Measures included the Parent Attitude Survey (PAS) and the Primary Self Concept Inventory (PSCI).
-Parents in the treatment group improved their PAS scores, particularly in the areas of Acceptance and Trust.
+Measures utilized include the Parent Attitude Survey (PAS) and the Primary Self Concept Inventory (PSCI).
+Results indicate that parents in the treatment group improved their PAS scores, particularly in the areas of Acceptance and Trust.
 Children’s PSCI scores also showed improvements in the areas of Personal Self and Social Self.
-The authors note that examination of programs variables is needed to determined reasons for lack of effects on other subscales.
-Limitations include small sample size and lack of follow-up.
+Limitations include small sample size and length of follow-up.

 Type of Study: